oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     ![model details query](images/clip_emb_model_details.png " ")

-    You may notice that the VECTOR\_INFO column displays 'VECTOR(512,FLOAT32)' for this model which is different than what we saw for the all\_MiniLM\_L12\_v2 model which was VECTOR(384, FLOAT32).
+    You may notice that the VECTOR\_INFO column displays VECTOR(512,FLOAT32) for this model which is different than what we saw for the all\_MiniLM\_L12\_v2 model which was VECTOR(384, FLOAT32).
 This means that the CLIP model uses 512 dimensions.

 ## Task 2: Display the Vector column in the PARKS_IMAGES table

 In this task we will take a look at the PARK\_IMAGES table.
 The table itself has a URL to the park images, they are not actually stored in the table.
 Vector embeddings of each of those images have been created and stored in the IMAGES\_VECTOR column.
-These embeddings were created externally using the CLIP embedding model.
+Those embeddings were created externally using the CLIP embedding model.

-1. Display the columns in the PARK\_IMAGES table by clicking on the arrow next to the PARK\_IMAGES table in the SQL Developer Web navigator column on the left.
+1. Display the columns in the PARK\_IMAGES table by clicking on the arrow next to the PARK\_IMAGES table in the SQL Worksheet navigator column on the left.
 Alternatively you can right-click on the PARK\_IMAGES table and click the "Open" option.

     See the image below: